Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Dataset Setting

-To demonstrate the effectiveness of our filtering strategy and the high quality of our data, we conducted a comparative quality scoring of the filtered, unfiltered, and discarded subsets, and further validated our approach by benchmarking our model against a baseline trained on raw, unfiltered data.
+To demonstrate the effectiveness of our filtering strategy and the high quality of our data, we conduct a comparative quality scoring of the filtered, unfiltered, and discarded subsets, and further validate our approach by benchmarking our model against a baseline trained on raw, unfiltered data.

-\textbf{First}, we conducted a blind quality assessment involving both human experts and GPT-4o-mini.
-We randomly sampled 100 trajectories from three subsets: the discarded noisy data ($D_{noise}$), the raw unfiltered data ($D_{raw}$), and our final filtered data ($D_{clean}$).
-Each sample was scored on a scale of 1 to 5 based on \textit{Logical Coherence} and \textit{Visual Validity}.
+First, we conduct a blind quality assessment involving both human experts and GPT-4o-mini.
+We randomly sample 100 trajectories from three subsets: the discarded noisy data ($D_{noise}$), the raw unfiltered data ($D_{raw}$), and our final filtered data ($D_{clean}$).
+Each sample is scored on a scale of 1 to 5 based on Logical Coherence and Visual Validity.

-As reported in \cref{tab:data_quality}, $D_{clean}$ consistently achieves the highest scores (Avg. \textbf{4.74}), significantly surpassing the raw baseline ($D_{raw}$, 3.39).
-Conversely, the discarded subset ($D_{noise}$) exhibits the lowest performance, particularly in visual validity (\textbf{1.42}).
+As reported in \cref{tab:data_quality}, $D_{clean}$ consistently achieves the highest scores (Avg.
+4.74), significantly surpassing the raw baseline ($D_{raw}$, 3.39).
+Conversely, the discarded subset ($D_{noise}$) exhibits the lowest performance, particularly in visual validity (1.42).
 This distinct stratification confirms that our pipeline effectively identifies and prunes samples with hallucinated or ungrounded visual prompts, ensuring high-quality training data.
-For more visualization of $D_{noise}$, please refer to \cref{fig:data_case1,fig:data_case2}.
+For more visualizations of $D_{noise}$, please refer to \cref{fig:data_case1}.

-\textbf{Second}, we constructed a baseline named \textbf{MIRROR-Raw}.
-This variant was fine-tuned on the unrefined dataset ($\sim$35k samples) obtained before our \textbf{Multi-turn Dialogue Data Filtering} and \textbf{Visual Verification} stage, containing noisy instances where visual reflection was either absent or failed verification.
+Second, we construct a baseline named MIRROR-Raw.
+This variant is fine-tuned on the unrefined dataset ($\sim$35k samples) obtained before our multi-turn dialogue data filtering and visual verification stage, containing noisy instances where visual reflection is either absent or fails verification.

-As presented in Table~\ref{tab:ablation_filter}, we assess the efficacy of our visual verification filter by comparing the unrefined baseline, \textbf{MIRROR-Raw}, against \textbf{MIRROR-1.0} ($\rho=1.0$).
-It is crucial to note that both variants share an identical structural composition—consisting exclusively of multi-turn reflective trajectories ($\rho=1.0$)—which isolates \textit{data quality} as the sole variable.
+As presented in Table~\ref{tab:ablation_filter}, we assess the efficacy of our visual consistency filtering by comparing the unrefined baseline, MIRROR-Raw, against MIRROR-1.0 ($\rho=1.0$).
+It is crucial to note that both variants share an identical structural composition---consisting exclusively of multi-turn self-reflection trajectories ($\rho=1.0$)—which isolates data quality as the sole variable.
 Despite MIRROR-Raw utilizing a significantly larger corpus ($\sim$35k samples), it underperforms the filtered MIRROR-1.0 ($\sim$24k samples) across all metrics.